projectacrn/acrn-hypervisor/doc/getting-started/overview_dev.rst

 Inspector tool, because the tool records the current BIOS settings in the board configuration file.

-ACRN requires the following BIOS settings:
+ACRN requires the BIOS settings listed in :ref:`gsg-board-setup` of the Getting Started Guide.

-* Enable **VMX** (Virtual Machine Extensions, which provide hardware assist for CPU virtualization).

-* Enable **VT-d** (Intel Virtualization Technology for Directed I/O, which provides additional support for managing I/O virtualization).

-Be sure to configure any other settings that your application needs.

 Use the Board Inspector to Generate a Board Configuration File
 ==============================================================